JuLuk/ExpDesign/README.md

 ```

 It is necessary to generate an Index for each algorithm and dataset you want to use.
 Therefore you need to index the data five times (4x baselines, 1x SetRank) for each dataset, if you want to rerun the complete experiment.
+Note that instead of "python3" writing "python" only might be sufficient, depending on how the editor version is saved in your local environment.
 ### Executing the scripts

 Baselines